 The Return of the Great Old Ones…

 In early 2015, the Great Old Ones returned.
-Greg Stafford, founder of Chaosium and creative force during its heyday, and Sandy Petersen, world renowned game designer who brought Cthulhu into the light three decades ago, returned to take active roles in the company.
+Greg Stafford, founder of Chaosium and creative force during its heyday, and Sandy Petersen, world renowned game designer who brought Cthulhu into the light three decades ago, returned to take active control of the company.

 Later that year, the four principals of Diana Jones Award-winning Moon Design Publications (Rick Meints, Jeff Richard, Neil Robinson and Michael O'Brien) joined the Chaosium ownership.
 Chaosium again became the licensed publisher for the RPGs RuneQuest and HeroQuest along with other products related to Gloranthan universe.

-With its headquarters in Ann Arbor Michigan, Chaosium is now a company of creative professionals working in locations around the globe, including the United States, Australia, Germany, Spain, Bulgaria, Poland, France, and the UK.
+With its headquarters in Ann Arbor Michigan, Chaosium is a company of creative professionals working in locations around the globe, including the United States, Australia, Germany, Spain, Poland, France, and the UK.
 Although the "sun never rises on Chaosium", some or all of the team gets together at various times of the year: for example, the March 2019 Berlin summit, seen here, or the summit we held before Chaosium Con in April 2022, shown at the top of the page.

 The Chairman of the Board and his loyal officers (2016).
 If only the table was round.
 Vale Greg Stafford.